A leading source for news and analysis about Mexico and the U.S.-Mexican border.

 Five journalists quit Notiver newspaper in Veracruz after two of the paper's journalists were killed since June 20.
 Previous mention of this week's beheading of journalist.

-One gun reported was to have been used in attempt to kill then-Tijuana police chief Julián Leyzaola, now police chief of Ciudad Juarez, story says.
+One gun reportedly was to have been used in attempt to kill then-Tijuana police chief Julián Leyzaola, now police chief of Ciudad Juarez, story says.
 Story, Frontera.
 Teodoro "El Teo" García Simental was captured in January 2010.

 Ciudad Juárez police chief Julián Leyzaola said he came under attack Tuesday by elements of federal police.
 His armored vehicle suffered damage but he emerged unhurt.
 Leyzaola, a retired military officer, formerly served as Tijuana's police chief.
 He had been headed for the Juarez prison, where 17 died in a riot.
 He said federal police he confronted after the incident did not give him a satisfactory answer about why he was attacked.
 He said he did not think it could have been an innocent mistake.